jenkinsci/jira-trigger-plugin/README.md

 - `JIRA_ISSUE_KEY` - The JIRA issue key that triggers the build

 ## Troubleshooting
-Enable Jenkins logging for package: com.ceilfors.jenkins.plugins.jiratrigger.
+Enable Jenkins logging for package: `com.ceilfors.jenkins.plugins.jiratrigger`.
 If nothing comes out in the log as you expect, it is possible that your JIRA instance is unable to hit your Jenkins instance due to network connectivity issue.